-Bennettville (once called Tioga) was a small mine camp with that typical ghost town story of boom and bust of a big strike that never panned out.
+Bennettville (once called Tioga) was a small mine camp in the high Sierra with that typical ghost town story of boom and bust of a big strike that never panned out.

 Part of the Tioga Mining District, Bennettville was built to support one mine, the Great Sierra, and its famed Sheepherder lode.
 They believed a rich silver vein went deep into the mountain from the top of Tioga Hill.
 The Great Sierra Tunnel would be driven into the mountain to intercept the vein at a lower level.